Fred Dibnah: Honours

 In mid-2000, Dibnah was awarded an honorary degree of Doctor of Technology for his achievement in engineering, by Robert Gordon University in Aberdeen, and on 19 July 2004, he was made an honorary Doctor of the university by the University of Birmingham.

 Dibnah was appointed a Member of the Order of the British Empire in the 2004 New Year Honours for services to heritage and broadcasting.
 He said "I'm looking forward to meeting the Queen but I shall probably have to get a new cap.
 And I'd like to meet Prince Charles because we share the same views about modern architecture."

 On 7 July 2004, Dibnah went to Buckingham Palace to receive his award from the Queen.
 He initially planned to drive his traction engine into the palace grounds, but was refused as the Royal Parks Agency feared that its weight would damage the surface of The Mall.
 Eventually, he was allowed to drive the engine to Wellington Barracks, a short distance from the palace.
 He collected his medal wearing morning dress and a top hat.

 Dibnah was the Castaway on Desert Island Discs on 1 December 1991.

 Death

 Dibnah died on 6 November 2004, after suffering from cancer for three years.
 He was 66 years old.

 Eleven days later, thousands of mourners watched as Dibnah's coffin (on top of which his trademark flat cap was placed) was towed through the centre of Bolton by his restored traction engine, driven by his son.
 A cortège of steam-powered vehicles followed, as the procession made its way to Bolton Parish Church.
 During the hour-long service, David Hall told the congregation "He wasn't a posh TV presenter.
 He was recognised as a working man who had learned through experience."
 Following the service, led by the Vicar of Bolton, Canon Michael Williams (a friend of Dibnah), he was buried at Tonge Cemetery, behind his home.

+Dibnah changed his will two weeks before his death.
+He left everything, about £1 million, to his five children from two previous marriages.
+His last wife Sheila, who was 20 years his junior, subsequently applied to the High Court in a claim for half of the estate, on the basis of "reasonable provision" and the estate eventually reached a settlement.